cedalo/streamsheets-documentation/source/functions/drawing/drawpolygon.rst

        one of the predefined objects was used, the given coordinates will be used, as long as no coordinates are defined using this parameter.
    * - Close
      - Optional.
-Close polygon by connecting the first and last point (Default: FALSE)
+Close polygon by connecting the first and last point (Default: TRUE)

 **Return Value**